Anthem (video game): Plot

 A famed Freelancer named Haluk rallies an army of Freelancers to enter the Heart of Rage and deactivate the Cenotaph.
 Among them is the player's unnamed character (voiced by Sarah Elmaleh or Ray Chase), a rookie undertaking their first mission.
 Accompanying them is Faye, Haluk's Cypher and wife.
-Shortly into the mission, all the other Freelancers are killed, prompting Faye to call a retreat, with the player evacuating a wounded Haluk.
+Shortly into the mission, all the other Freelancers are killed, prompting Faye to call a retreat, with the player evacuating a wounded Haluk against his wishes.
 The resounding failure causes people to lose faith in the Freelancers, whose ranks are decimated.
 Two years later, the player has settled in Fort Tarsis, a frontier city between the Heart of Rage and Antium, Bastion's capital.
 Partnered with a young Cypher named Owen, they make a living completing modest Freelancer contracts for the locals.
 Owen aspires to be a Freelancer, despite his psychic abilities being a hindrance to piloting a Javelin.

 An agent of Corvus named Tassyn hires the player to locate a spy who went missing while undercover with a smuggling gang called the Regulators.
 At a devastated Regulator hideout, they encounter a Dominion leader called the Monitor.
 The Monitor is a powerful Cypher, a skilled Javelin pilot, and participated in the assault on Freemark that created the Heart of Rage.
 The Monitor executes Tassyn's spy and takes a Shaper relic that they were hiding.
 Tassyn surmises that the Dominion is collecting relics for another attempt to reach the Cenotaph, and rehires the player to reach the Cenotaph first.
 She also notes that Haluk and Faye have spent the past two years developing a new plan to deactivate the Cenotaph, recruiting the pair to Tassyn's mission.